nrmarston/bevr/README.md

-# bhvr 🦫
+# bevr 🦫

 ![cover](https://cdn.stevedylan.dev/ipfs/bafybeievx27ar5qfqyqyud7kemnb5n2p4rzt2matogi6qttwkpxonqhra4)

 A full-stack TypeScript monorepo starter with shared types, using Bun, Elysia, Vite, and React.

-## Why bhvr?
+## Why bevr?

-While there are plenty of existing app building stacks out there, many of them are either bloated, outdated, or have too much of a vendor lock-in. bhvr is built with the opinion that you should be able to deploy your client or server in any environment while also keeping type safety.
+While there are plenty of existing app building stacks out there, many of them are either bloated, outdated, or have too much of a vendor lock-in. bevr is built with the opinion that you should be able to deploy your client or server in any environment while also keeping type safety.

 ## Quickstart